Srrrrini/Nova/README.md

 # Nova Sprint Planning Backend

-This repository contains a backend prototype that receives sprint planning meeting data from a frontend, coordinates with Agentuity agents, and returns structured plans (milestones, assignments, timelines).
+This repository contains a backend prototype that receives sprint planning meeting data from a frontend, orchestrates a series of OpenRouter prompts, and returns structured plans (milestones, assignments, timelines).

 ## Project Layout